fugitive prince turned bride guardian—who almost missed his calling

-Egypt proved a blessing for the 12 tribes of Israel during the famine years when Joseph held a high position.
+Egypt proved a blessing for the twelve tribes of Israel during the famine years when Joseph held a high position.
 Then the shift emerged and Israel experienced over 400 years of oppressive enslavement.

-But God, in precision timing, was on the move.
-He separated Moses from the common—his birth tribe and his adopted, privileged position in Egypt—for a series of deconstructing-reconstructing encounters with God to beat all others.
+God begins by separating Moses from the common—his birth tribe and his adopted, privileged position in Egypt—for a series of deconstructing-reconstructing encounters—meetups with God to beat all others.